 Scrum is super simple:

-It’s a project management methodology that helps teams, particularly software teams, manage their product development.
+It’s a software development methodology that helps teams, particularly software teams, manage their product development.

-In Scrum, your project is broken down into smaller cycles (called sprints) that are tackled independently.
-Each of these sprints lasts about 2-4 weeks and will help you quickly develop your project and reach your deadlines on time.
+The project’s life cycle is split into smaller cycles of specific time periods (called sprints) that you tackle independently.
+Each sprint has a recommended duration of 2–4 weeks and will help you quickly develop your project and reach your deadlines on time.

 This is very different from a traditional project management process, like the Waterfall model, where you develop a complete product before shipping it to customers.